 With these fine-grained data on internships in hand, your college or university can be among the first in the nation to begin building a dataset on internships that can guide your planning and assessment decisions on these critical work-based learning experiences.

-The NSCI will officially launch in October of 2021, with registration open now until May 31, 2021.
+The NSCI will officially launch in October of 2021, and registration will be open in early June.

 Pricing for the NSCI is currently being updated in light of recent information regarding institutional policies and costs.
 We aim to have a final pricing structure (based on student enrollment) finalized ASAP and will be posting that here as soon as it is finalized.